-Intratumoral chemotherapy is an innovative non-small cell lung cancer treatment we are pioneering at Cancer Treatment Centers of America (CTCA) at Southwestern Regional Medical Center (Southwestern).
+Intratumoral chemotherapy is a non-small cell lung cancer treatment we use at Cancer Treatment Centers of America® (CTCA) at Southwestern Regional Medical Center (Southwestern).

-The study explores the effectiveness of Cisplatin (a chemotherapy drug), when injected directly into a lung tumor followed by HDR brachytherapy.
+In intratumoral chemotherapy, the chemotherapy drug Cisplatin (Platinol®) is injected directly into a lung tumor followed by HDR brachytherapy.
 The goal is to improve the quality of life for lung cancer patients with airway blockage problems.

-Using endoscopic ultrasound (EUS) we can inject chemotherapy directly into the pancreatic tumor.
+Intratumoral chemotherapy also may be used as a treatment for pancreatic cancer patients after surgery.
+In the case of pancreatic cancer, doctors use endoscopic ultrasound (EUS) to inject chemotherapy directly into the pancreatic tumor.
 The goal is to shrink the tumor, reduce pain and prevent recurrence.

-The procedure is done once a week for four weeks with a CT scan completed before the first treatment and after the final one to gauge results.
+The procedure is performed once a week for four weeks with a CT scan completed before the first treatment and after the final one to gauge results.

 Learn more about lung cancer treatments